Updated: Jul 17

 Make an effort to know a person’s name regardless if they know yours.

 I can’t tell you how important it is to know a person’s name.
 Sure, we can claim how we are all bad with names (because everyone seems like they are).
 However, if you really want to connect with someone learning their name is the very least you could do.
+And trust me, if you do this you'll leave a great impression.

 Don’t you feel special when someone remembers your name instead of saying “Hey You!”?